grpc/grpc.github.io/_posts/2018-04-16-so-you-want-to-optimize-grpc-part-2.md

 ```

 While this code is thread safe, it comes at a high price: only one RPC can ever be active!
 We
 need some way of allowing multiple operations to happen safely at the same time.
+Otherwise,
+the program can't take advantage of all the available processors.

 ### Breaking the Lock

 To solve this, we need to know a little more about the _semantics_ of our RPCs.
 The more we know
-about how the RPCs are suppposed to work, the more optimizations we can make.
-For a key value
+about how the RPCs are supposed to work, the more optimizations we can make.
+For a key-value
 service, we notice that _operations to different keys don't interfere with each other_.
 When
-we update key `foo`, it has no bearing on the value stored for key `bar`.
+we update key 'foo', it has no bearing on the value stored for key 'bar'.
 But, our server is
 written such that operations to any key must be synchronized with respect to each other.
 If we
 could make operations to different keys happen concurrently, our server could handle a lot more
-RPCs.
+load.

-With the idea in place, we need to figure out how to modify the server to take advantage.
+With the idea in place, we need to figure out how to modify the server.
 The
-`synchronized` key word causes Java to acquire a lock on `this`, which is the instance of
+`synchronized` keyword causes Java to acquire a lock on `this`, which is the instance of
 `KvService`.
 The lock is acquired when the `create` method is entered, and released on return.
 The reason we need synchronization is to protect the `store` Map.
 Since it is implemented as a
 [`HashMap`](https://en.wikipedia.org/wiki/Hash_table), modifications to it change the internal